Understanding Infant Hypoxic-Ischemic Encephalopathy

 Connect with one of our registered nurses right now.

-Risk Factors of Infant HIE
+Risk Factors of Infant Hypoxic-Ischemic Encephalopathy

 Certain conditions during pregnancy or delivery may increase the risk of hypoxia-ischemia and lead to long-term complications.